andrew/ultimate-awesome/README.md

 - [awesome-ui-guides](https://github.com/willyp713/awesome-ui-guides) - A list of UI design guides.
 - [awesome-rethinkdb](https://github.com/wmira/awesome-rethinkdb) - Awesome Resources for creating apps with RethinkDB.
 - [best-of-awesome](https://github.com/wolforest/best-of-awesome) - A list of best Python open source projects.
+- [awesome-qc](https://github.com/xatta-trone/awesome-qc) - A curated collection of QC (Quantum Computing) resources—libraries, projects, tutorials, papers, and more—for researchers and developers in the field.
 - [awesome-actions](https://github.com/xiaomingx/awesome-actions) - A curated list of awesome actions to use on GitHub.
 - [awesome-design-patterns](https://github.com/xiaomingx/awesome-design-patterns) - A curated list of software and architecture related design patterns.
 - [awesome-iot](https://github.com/xiaomingx/awesome-iot) - Awesome IoT.
 A collaborative list of great resources about IoT Framework, Library, OS, Platform.